Filter Options

 What are the typical costs of a fly-in safari in Uganda?

-“For a longer fly-in safari (6 days or more), you’re typically looking at US$750 to US$1,000 per person per day.
-For a shorter safari, such as a 2- or 3-day gorilla trekking itinerary, the daily rate is likely to be around US$1,000 to US$1,200 per person.
+“For a longer fly-in safari (6 days or more), you’re typically looking at up to US$1,000 per person per day.
+For a shorter safari, such as a 2- or 3-day gorilla trekking itinerary, the daily rate is likely to be closer to US$1,200 per person.
 This price will usually be all-inclusive, with the only extras being tips and in some cases drinks.
 When you look at itineraries for your Uganda holiday, you will quickly realize that fly-in packages are far costlier than driving tours of the same duration.
 This is largely because light aircraft flights in Uganda are very expensive.
-But it’s also because fly-in safaris tend to be aimed at big spenders and use the most luxurious available accommodation.
+But it’s also because fly-in safaris tend to be aimed at big spenders and use the most luxurious available accommodations.
 This high cost can be offset to some extent by the fact you’ll see a lot more in a shorter time on a fly-in safari because it cuts out lengthy drives.”

 6